ChatSecure/apns-client/docs/intro.rst

     # For feedback or non-intensive messaging
     con = Session.new_connection("feedback_sandbox", cert_file="sandbox.pem")

-    # Persistent connection for intensive messaging
+    # Persistent connection for intensive messaging.
+    # Keep reference to session instance in some class static/global variable,
+    # otherwise it willbe garbage collected and all connections will be closed.
     session = Session()
     con = session.get_connection("push_sandbox", cert_file="sandbox.pem")